ncoghlan/openshift-kallithea/README.md

 Kallithea on OpenShift
 =========================

-*NOTE: Deployment with this quickstart may currently be broken - it was recently updated to deploy on mod_wsgi-express in the official Python 2.7 cartridge, and is still undergoing retesting.*
+*NOTE: Deployment with this quickstart is currently broken - it was recently updated to deploy on mod_wsgi-express in the official Python 2.7 cartridge, and is still undergoing retesting.*